SAT Writing Practice Test

 Prior knowledge is never tested on the SAT Writing and Language Exam, so you do not need to anticipate memorizing facts or formulas for this test.
 Instead, you will need to be able to quickly, and efficiently, read through the given passages to achieve a level of comprehension required to answer the corresponding questions.
 This is key as most of the questions on this exam will rely on the context of the passage.
 For a better idea of what you can expect to encounter on the exam, test yourself with our SAT Writing and Language Practice Test.

 As you take the practice test, be sure to time yourself as if it were the real exam to gauge how quickly you will need to read each passage and answer the questions.
 Given the number of questions you will need to respond to within the time limit, this will equate to around 40 seconds to answer each question, with more or less depending on how quickly you read and respond.
-You should also make a note of which types of questions you found more difficult so you can review those topics further in our SAT Writing and Language Study Guide, which will provide you with more in-depth information about the skills you will be tested on on exam day.
+You should also make a note of which types of questions you found more difficult, so you can make sure to review those topics further in our SAT Writing and Language Study Guide, which will provide you with more in-depth information about the skills you will be tested over on exam day.

 Your SAT Writing and Language Exam score will be determined only on the number of questions you correctly respond to, with no penalty for any incorrect answers.
 For this reason, it is advisable to attempt to respond to every question.
 Your score will fall somewhere between the range of 200 to 800, with 200 being the lowest and 800 being the highest possible score.